Why does my vagina smell?

 How to make your vagina smell nice

 This is the part you’ve been waiting for, right?
 First, let’s speak about what 'nice' means.
 It doesn’t mean smelling like your summer garden shower gel, or any kind of perfume.
-Your vagina should smell both unique and natural.
+Your vagina should smell unique and have a fleshy natural scent.
 Remember that your vaginal flora is delicate and changes often, so the smell won’t always be the same – and that’s absolutely normal.
-The beautiful thing about a vagina is that it’s a self cleaning organ (how cool is that?).
+The beautiful thing about a vagina is that it’s a self-cleaning organ (how cool is that?).
 But there are a few things you can do to help it along.
 Here are some do’s and don’ts:

 • Try vaginal probiotics: A vaginal probiotic like Optibac Probiotics for Women contains good bacteria that’s been highly-researched and proven to reach your vaginal flora alive.
 This can help to keep your vaginal flora balanced and healthy.